edysfy/Group_website/process/sysImp.md

               });
               // });
               ```
           - "api/user/login" deals with user authentication.
 When a user logs in up on the front end, the Authentication-service sends a payload containing the submitted username and password.
 Firstly our API checks if the username null.
 Initially, this was a precaution we made on the server.
-We instantly sent a response back to the client, if by chance, no username was submitted.
+We instantly sent a response back to the client, if by chance no username was submitted.
 We then called the 'findOne' method on the User Model, with the username as the filter query.
 The usernames are guaranteed to be unique by MongoDb, so we can safely assume that only one user will return.
 Once the user details have been sent from the database, via a promise, we store the password and send it to the password match function.
 This takes in the password from the client and the database and checks if they are identical.
 If they don't match we send an error response back to the client with regSuc == false.
 This will alert the user that the passwords do not match.
 If successful, we create a JWT token that is made from the username, password, and secret key.
-To ensure the JWT is not hackable by people that don't know the key.
-We send a response with the JWT and username back to the Authentication-service, so it will be stored in the client's local storage.
+To ensure the JWT is not hackable by people that don't know the key, we send a response with the JWT and username back to the Authentication-service, so it will be stored in the client's local storage.
 The main use of the JWT was to guard routes on the API.
 So when a request was made, if the HTTP header contains a valid JWT token then the function will carry on with its execution.
 However, we didn't have time to implement this.
               ```js
               router.post("/login", (req, res, next) => {
                 User.findOne({ username: req.body.username }).then((query) => {